 What Does a Fire Safety Manager Do?

-A fire safety manager is an individual who is responsible for safeguarding people’s lives and properties by planning, formulating, implementing, and supervising fire safety plans that take care of specific fire and life safety systems.
+A fire safety manager is responsible for safeguarding people’s lives and properties by planning, formulating, implementing, and supervising fire safety plans that take care of specific fire and life safety systems.

 The line of work of a fire safety manager might have to do with working for area councils, cities, or even private establishments that may require a well-groomed manager to take care of fire safety for a particular set of properties.